nico-keller/robotics/README.md

 - `numpy`

 ### Hardware
-- A robotic arm with an API endpoint for control
+- A robotic arm with API endpoint for control
 - A camera with live streaming capabilities

 ---